The COVID-19 Vaccine and Communities of Color

 COVID is real.
 It is devastating.

-This January, University of Maryland Medical System hosted a much-needed discussion about the pandemic, the vaccine and the effect on communities of color in order to offer hope and clarity.
+University of Maryland Medical System hosted a much-needed discussion about the pandemic, the vaccine and the effect on communities of color in order to offer hope and clarity.

 Finding Hope: A Town Hall on Understanding the COVID-19 Vaccine.